clo4/lethargy/README.md

 It's not a full argument parser.
 If you're building a complete CLI, you're better off using the amazing library **[Click]**.
 Click has different design goals more suited for that use.

-Lethargy takes care of **_option parsing_** in your **_scripts_**, so you can handle its arguments yourself.
-It's concise and explicit.
+Lethargy is yet another small library for extracting options from a list of command-line arguments.
+It's specifically **_designed for use in your scripts_** as a maintainable and _good_ alternative to manually extracting options (flags and values) from `sys.argv`.

-Lethargy is designed around mutating a list of arguments (`lethargy.argv` by default).
-This leaves you free to do whatever you want with what's left, after you've taken just the options you want.
-It is intended as a simple and maintainable improvement to manually parsing `sys.argv`.
+Lethargy uses its own copy of the arguments (`lethargy.argv`) and mutates that, unless you explicitly tell it not to.

 [Click]: https://click.palletsprojects.com/en/7.x/